Maurice Strong: Impact

 While unremarkable in appearance, Strong was said to have "an astonishing network" that connected diverse interest groups.
 One observer described his "scarcely-concealed delight in explaining his often Machiavellian political manoeuvrings."

 In the environmental movement, he was instrumental in promoting government funding and entry into international meetings for environmental non-governmental organizations.

+Critique

+Maurice Strong was no stranger to skepticism, as in his embroilment in the Oil for Food Program Scandal, and criticism as a result of his lifelong involvement in the oil industry, juxtaposed with his heavy ties to the environmental issues.
+Some wonder why an "oilman" would be chosen to take on such coveted and respected environmental positions.

+One of Strong's companies, Desarrollos Ecológicos (Ecological Development), built a $35 million luxury hotel within the Jairo Mora Sandoval Gandoca-Manzanillo Mixed Wildlife Refuge in Costa Rica where development is restricted and must be approved by the Kekoldi Indian Association, which it was not.
+"He (Strong) is supporting Indians and conservation around the world and here he's doing the complete opposite," lamented Demetrio Myorga, President of the Kekoldi Indian Association.

 Honours and awards

 Maurice Strong received a number of honours, awards and medals.

 He received 53 honorary doctorate degrees and honorary visiting professorships at 7 universities.

 Honours appearing in the Canadian order of precedence are: